 Some light exercise in place of your usual training routine will increase blood circulation to help accelerate the recovery process.
 Outside of light exercise and stretching, you shouldn’t be doing much in the way of lifting for at least 2 weeks.

 Other research has shown certain supplements may be beneficial for central nervous system fatigue.
 For example, supplementing with the herb Mucuna Pruriens increases both dopamine and HGH levels.

 (Click The Image Below.)

-The amino acid tyrosine is believed to increase certain neurotransmitters and a precursor of noradrenaline and dopamine.
+Scientists believe the amino acid tyrosine increases certain neurotransmitters and is a precursor of noradrenaline and dopamine.
 It’s relatively cheap to buy in supplement form.
-Significant amounts of this amino acid are also found in high-protein foods, such as eggs, salmon, buffalo, and shrimp.
+High-protein foods have significant amounts of this amino acid.
+Examples are eggs, salmon, buffalo, and shrimp.

-Additionally, choline is required to create Acetylcholine (ACh), one of the essential neurotransmitters involved in creating muscular force.
+Additionally, Acetylcholine (ACh) formation requires choline.
+Muscular force creation involves this essential neurotransmitter.
 Choline supplements are widely available.
 However, if you eat lots of eggs like I do, you already get a hefty dose of choline in the yolks.

 One more nutritional factor worth mentioning is the role carbohydrates play in restoring brain serotonin.
 This is one reason why it’s good to include some form of QUALITY carbohydrate in each of your main meals.